LukasFuchs/FDCSGm/README.md

 where *Ra* is the so-called thermal *Rayleigh number* and *P* the *dynamic pressure*.
 In case of a basally heated thermal convection, the convective vigor is defined by the Rayleigh number, which describes a relationship between heat transported by buoyancy and conduction, and the effect of the layers thickness and bulk viscosity.

 # References

 *Gerya, T. (2009).
 Introduction to numerical geodynamic modelling.*

+*Becker, T. W. and Kaus, B. J. P (2020 update): Numerical Modeling of Earth Systems: An introduction to computational methods with focus on solid Earth applications of continuum mechanics, The University of Texas at Austin, v.
+1.2.2, 2020.*